top of page

 Current Programs at SAUC of AZ

 English language acquisition is critical for refugee families to start their journey towards self-sufficiency.
 We offer English classes Monday through Thursday from 10 am to 12 pm .
 Our teachers and volunteers utilize thematic instruction in whole group, small group, and one-on-one instruction when necessary.
+We also integrate cultural adaptation lessons into our units.

 Early Literacy Classes